Google Translate Disclaimer

 For more information about how food insecurity impacts health and health care visit PROOF.

-Addressing household food insecurity is difficult and requires a whole community approach to guide actions and find solutions.
-Although food banks and community food programs are essential to bridge the gap for people who need food immediately, they are not designed to solve household food insecurity.
+Reducing poverty and household food insecurity is difficult and requires a whole community approach to guide actions and find solutions.
+Although food banks and temporary/emergency community food programs are essential to bridge the gap for people who need food immediately, they are not designed to solve household food insecurity.
 Policies and programs that focus on poverty, income and employment are needed.
-There are several local groups who work on these issues.

 Learn more:

-Addressing household food insecurity is difficult and requires a whole community approach to guide actions and find solutions.
+To reduce poverty and household food insecurity is difficult and requires a whole community approach to guide actions and find solutions.
 Policies and programs that focus on poverty, income and employment are needed.

 • Learn more by visiting PROOF’s webpage